EchoLynx-s/ccna-ipv6-addressing-cheat-sheet-2025/README.md

 ---

-## Cheat‑Sheet Summary for Interviews
+## Cheat-Sheet Summary for Interviews

 Bullet points I can reuse in CVs / interviews: